 5 Top Things To Do in Germany

-2. Historical Landmarks and Tours: Visit iconic German historical sites such as the Brandenburg Gate, Berlin Wall Memorial, Reichstag Building, and Checkpoint Charlie.
+- Historical Landmarks and Tours: Visit iconic German historical sites, including the Brandenburg Gate, Berlin Wall Memorial, Reichstag Building, and Checkpoint Charlie.
 You can also visit thoughtful Holocaust memorials and museums in Germany to learn about this tragic history respectfully.

-We’ve curated a list of 14 affordable, high-quality German excursions Viator offers.
+We’ve curated a list of 14 affordable, high-quality German excursions offered by Viator.
 You can book ahead and cancel free of charge.

 Digital Nomad Visa for Germany Summary